RCP: A Low-overhead Reversible Coherence Protocol: Security Analysis

 \section{Security Analysis}

-In this section, we prove that \projectname satisfies the three properties in Section~\ref{sec_prop}.
+We show that \projectname satisfies the three properties in Section~\ref{sec_prop} \rev{and the additional requirement that for the correct speculated load, the protocol exhibits the same behavior as a non-speculative load (overcapture requirement)}.
 For a normal load/store $A$, the serialization point ($S_A$) is the point during its pending period that the access is serialized in the global total order of accesses to this address.
-For a speculative load $A$, in \projectname it does not have a single serialization point, instead, it has a {\em reach point ($R_A$)}, indicating the point that it reaches L1/L2; and a {\em merge point ($M_A$)} or {\em purge point ($P_A$)}, indicating the point that it is merged or purged in L1/L2.
+With atomic writes, $S_A$ is well-defined.
+A speculative load $A$ does not have a single serialization point, instead, it has a {\em reach point ($R_A$)}, indicating the point that it reaches L1/L2; and a {\em merge point ($M_A$)} or {\em purge point ($P_A$)}, indicating the point that it is merged or purged in L1/L2.

-{\bf Proof of Property 1}: We need to show the correctness of an individual $SpedRd$ (since its pending period is not overlapping with others): 1) after a merge, the change to the location and state of the cache line is equivalent to performing a non-speculative read to the same location; 2) after a purge, the effects of $SpedRd$ are completely eliminated.

-$\bullet$ Cache states. a) Merge.
-At L1, this property can be validated with transitions $X \rightarrow XSpec$ on $SpecRd$ in Figure~\ref{fig:L1-states} (b) and the transitions from $XSpec$ to NSS on $PrMerge$ in Figure~\ref{fig:L1-states} (d). b) Purge.
-At L1, this property is satisfied since $XSpec$ will all transition back to the same $X$ on $PrPurge$ in Figure~\ref{fig:L1-states} (d) At L2, the situations are similar.

-$\bullet$ Data locations. a) Merge.
-In \projectname, the speculatively accessed data are all stored in specBuf until the merge.
-The copying of data from specBuf to L1/L2 (local merge) always happens when L1/L2 receives $PrMerge$/$L1Merge$, which also causes the state transition to NSS.
-Thus, the speculatively accessed cache line is installed in the same cache components as a non-speculative load to the same address. b) Purge.
-The cache line in specBuf will be simply eliminated---no data is installed in any cache components.
+{\bf Proof of Property 1 \rev{and the overcapture requirement}}: Without overlapping, this property is ensured by design with the split-phase transition.
+The location property is ensured because a $SpecRd$ installs the cache line to all cache components (specBuf if miss in a component) as if it is a $Rd$.
+Depending on purge or merge, the specBuf entry is simply removed or inserted into cache.